berksunduri/berksunduri/README.md

-- 🔭 I’m currently working on Real-Time Cargo Environmental Tracking using Python and IoT
+- 🔭 I’m currently working on some projects that will showcase my skills!
-- 🌱 I’m currently learning Python, C#
+- 🌱 I’m currently learning Python, .NET, PHP, Laravel
 - 💬 Ask me about anything you can find on my repositories
 - 📫 How to reach me: https://www.linkedin.com/in/berksunduri/
 - 😄 Pronouns: he/him